4.57 from 71 votes

 Store the homemade caramel in an airtight container or mason jar in the refrigerator for up to one month.
 I reheat my caramel sauce in the microwave to loosen it up before serving.
 It makes pouring so much easier.

 Yes, you can freeze homemade caramel sauce.
-Store in a freezer bag for up to 3 months in the freezer.
-There may be some texture changes and it won’t be as silky smooth as freshly made.
-It will still taste good though!
+Store it in a freezer bag for up to 3 months.
+There may be some texture changes, and it won’t be as silky smooth as freshly made.
+It will still taste good, though!

 Let the caramel sauce cool to room temperature first.
-Pour into the freezer bag making sure to leave some room at the top for expansion.
+Then, pour it into the freezer bag, making sure to leave some room at the top for expansion.

 Another option is freezing the caramel sauce in ice cube trays or silicone molds for smaller portions.